sangeetv09/sangeetv09/README.md

-## Hi there, I'm Sangeetha 👋
+## Hi, I’m a Senior DevOps Engineer 👋
 🌱Welcome to my GitHub profile!
 <br>💫 About Me:
-<br>🔭I'm a DevOps Engineer (7+ years of experience) in TGK Streamline Solutions (India) having DevOps and Cloud expertise with a strong background in automating and monitoring deployments in AWS with CICD and implementing DevOps best practices.
-Dedicated and result driven DevOps Professional.
-Skilled in supporting, automating, and deploying application on servers and AWS cloud.
+<br>🔭I’m a Senior DevOps Engineer with 7+ years of experience, currently working at Tocomulus (Dubai), specializing in DevOps and Cloud technologies with a strong focus on automation, CI/CD, and cloud infrastructure.
+Previously, I worked at TGK Streamline Solutions (India), where I built a strong foundation in DevOps practices, cloud automation, and scalable CI/CD implementations across multiple environments.I’m a dedicated and results-driven DevOps professional experienced in designing, implementing, and maintaining robust CI/CD pipelines using AWS, Azure DevOps, Jenkins, and GitLab CI/CD to enable faster, secure, and reliable application delivery.
 Source code management with git and leveraging configuration and infrastructures with Terraform and Ansible.
 Experienced in Jenkins CI-CD process and DevOps methodologies.
 Seeking professional enrichment opportunities in DevOps Technologies &
 Cloud Infrastructure.

  <br>👯 I’m looking to collaborate on DevOps <br>🤝👀 I’m looking for help with any Consulting.